1965 Japan Soccer League

 The 1965 season in Japanese football saw the formation of the Japan Soccer League, the first national league in Japan for football clubs.
 Eight teams took part in the championship, playing on a home and away basis.
-Toyo Industries were crowned the first ever champions, whilst Nagoya Mutual Bank came bottom and entered and end of season promotion/relegation match to stay in the top flight.
+Toyo Industries were crowned the first champions, whilst Nagoya Mutual Bank came bottom and entered and end of season promotion/relegation match to stay in the top flight.
 They won this, 6–3 on aggregate against Nippon Kokan.